I keep seeing Deltas with PAG number plates!

 The thread was about number plate positions, the photo is in Ouistreham, this red car has a yellow Evo next to it with a well wonky plate,

 Here's a lovely Lord blue Evo2 that's for sale in Warwickshire.

 It's advertised with the reg number showing, so I won't hide the numbers.

-And another!
-This great looking Evo2 is for sale also, click a pic
+And another PAG!
+This great looking Evo2 is for sale on ebay

 A brief history of number plates...

 When registering motor cars began in 1903, every council licensing dept. was eventually given index code letters.
 The number plates read AB 12, the AB being the local authority code, the numbers being the number of the car.